shree998/Campus-Expert/submissions/RodolfoFerro/about.md

 My name is Rodolfo Ferro, but you may call me **Rod**.
 I'm an undergrad student in mathematics at the [University of Guanajuato](http://www.ugto.mx/) in Guanajuato, Mexico.
 I do maths, but I also enjoy doing computer science stuff. 😎 This is why I'm actually working on my thesis about machine learning + computer vision + thermal images processing.
 I consider myself a sci-tech enthusiast and I like to *"Code it once, run it forever"*.
 In **#Python** it is. 🐍

-Now, I'll try to tell you about what I liek to do and a bit of what I've done so far. :)
+Now, I'll try to tell you about what I like to do and a bit of what I've done so far. :)

 ## Education